AbrahamLica/InfoPulse_frontend/README.md

 ## About

-This is a **Web News System** that allows users to **create, read, update, and delete news articles** (CRUD), manage categories, and access additional features. 📚
+This is a **Web News System** that allows users to **create, read, update, and delete news articles** (CRUD), manage categories, and access additional features. 📚 The project was developed to enhance and showcase my skills as a **Fullstack Developer**. 🚀

-The project was developed to enhance and showcase my skills as a **Fullstack Developer**. 🚀
+In addition, this system integrates with an external API called <a href="https://worldnewsapi.com/" target="_blank">World News API</a>, which allows the system to display global news that was not added by users of the platform.
+This feature ensures that the system is not limited to locally added news but also provides users with access to worldwide news. 🌍

 <details>
   <summary>Screenshots</summary>